Ohio announces new ballot issue signature requirements

 Under the changes announced Wednesday, a constitutional amendment will require 442,958 signatures, or 10 percent of total votes cast for governor.

-A referendum will require 265,774 signatures, or six percent of total votes cast for governor.
+A referendum will require 265,774 signatures, or 6 percent of total votes cast for governor.

-A proposal for a new law will first require 132,887 signatures, or three percent of votes cast, to be submitted to lawmakers for consideration.
+A proposal for a new law will first require 132,887 signatures, or 3 percent of votes cast, to be submitted to lawmakers for consideration.
 An additional 132,887 signatures will be required to place the proposed statute on the ballot should lawmakers not approve it.

 Don't Miss a Story